ramzway/ESP32Led/README.md

 # ESP32 Touch Sensor LED Toggle

+## Worklog

+Oct 5th 2025: Downloaded the code onto ESP32 DEVKITV1 using the mac studio, Arduino IDE. pull from github before you do anything.

 This project uses an ESP32's capacitive touch sensing capability to toggle an LED when a touch sensor (aluminum foil) is touched.

 ## Hardware Requirements